M2000Interpreter/Environment/utf8/mod_text.bas.utf8.txt

                                     here$ = ohere$
 End Sub
-Sub CallClear(bstack As basetask, what$, z1 As Variant, Optional minusone As Long = 0) Dim myobject As Object, ok As Boolean, z As Group
+Sub CallClear(bstack As basetask, what$, z1 As Variant, Optional minusone As Long = 0) Dim myobject As Object, ok As Boolean, Z As Group

-Set z = z1
+Set Z = z1

-   If z.IamApointer Then
+   If Z.IamApointer Then
    ' compiled has minus one reference ??
    'MsgBox z.refcount1 - MinusOne
-   If z.refcount1 - minusone > 1 Then Exit Sub
+   If Z.refcount1 - minusone > 1 Then Exit Sub
-   If z.link Is Nothing Then
+   If Z.link Is Nothing Then

-                    ElseIf z.link.IamFloatGroup Then
+                    ElseIf Z.link.IamFloatGroup Then
                     If minusone < 0 Then
-                    If z.LinkGroup.refcount1 - 1 = 0 Then Exit Sub
+                    If Z.LinkGroup.refcount1 - 1 = 0 Then Exit Sub
                     Else
-                    If z.LinkGroup.refcount1 = 0 Then Exit Sub
+                    If Z.LinkGroup.refcount1 = 0 Then Exit Sub
                     End If
-                        If z.LinkGroup.HasRemove Then
+                        If Z.LinkGroup.HasRemove Then
-                            Set bstack.lastobj = z.link
+                            Set bstack.lastobj = Z.link
-                             z.link.ToDelete = True
+                             Z.link.ToDelete = True
                              ProcessOper bstack, myobject, "_%", (0), 1, True
                         End If
                         GoTo conthere
                     End If

-                ElseIf z.IamFloatGroup Then
+                ElseIf Z.IamFloatGroup Then
-                Set bstack.lastobj = z
+                Set bstack.lastobj = Z
-                z.ToDelete = True
+                Z.ToDelete = True
                 ProcessOper bstack, myobject, "_%", (0), 1

                  Set bstack.lastobj = Nothing